garoian82/mean_blog/README.md

-# mean_blog
+# MEAN Blog!
-A simple blog using the MEAN stack
+A simple blog using the MEAN stack.